Kristina-14/Docker-MERN/next-docker/README.md

 <li> Click on Connect & Copy the url-with password
 <li> Install the VScode extenstion for the mongodb
 <li> Update the compose file connection -- DB_URL: mongodb+srv://krisharma1499:<password>@topics.aiv6x6y.mongodb.net/
-<li> Copy paste the connection url into the mongodb feild on top.
+<li> Copy paste the connection url into the mongodb field on top.
 Press enter.
 <li> It will be connected automatically.
 </ul>
 </ol>